vey-er/python-pytest-api-dexcom/README.md

 ## Getting started

-* To download and install `pytest`, run this command from the terminal : `pipenv install pytest`
-* To download and install `requests`, run this command from the terminal : `pipenv install requests`
 * All the dependencies are in pipfile and when you clone the project,
   * pip install pipenv
   * pipenv install